pinkpixel-dev/context-generator-mcp/FORMATTER_COMPLETE.md

-# 🎉 LlmsTxt Formatter Implementation Complete!
+# 🎉 Context Formatter Implementation Complete!

 ## What Was Accomplished

-### ✅ **Complete LlmsTxt Formatter Service**
+### ✅ **Complete Context Formatter Service**
-We successfully implemented the full `LlmsTxtFormatterService` in `/src/services/llmstxtFormatter.ts` with the following capabilities:
+We successfully implemented the full `ContextFormatterService` in `/src/services/contextFormatter.ts` with the following capabilities:

 #### 🏗️ **Core Features Implemented**